WormBase/names/README.md

 Use built-in testing utilities as provided by leiningen.
 Please run all tests before committing/submitting new pull requests.

-NB:
-Currently, these tests may occasionally fail with "could not generate after 100 attempts".
-These are transient failures, to due to implementation of  clojure.spec generators in the test suite, and can be ignored if they pass on subsequent runs.

 ## Releases

 ```bash